-Given these behavioral differences, a model that can take current scientific data and provide context specific predictions of Chinook salmon depth occupancy would likely be a step forward in refining bycatch mitigation strategies.
+Model that can take current scientific data and provide context specific predictions of Chinook salmon depth occupancy would likely be a step forward in refining bycatch mitigation strategies.
 The several studies that have examined depth occupancy in Chinook salmon have primarily focused on understanding the factors influencing depth use rather than developing inferential tools for prediction (Freshwater, 2024).
 Machine learning has also been applied, but mainly to analyze how environmental covariates influence depth occupancy, rather than generating practical predictive models (Freshwater, 2024).
 Given that fish behavior in response to environmental factors is inherently stochastic, an effective model would not aim to pinpoint exact depths but rather estimate the likelihood of salmon occupying different depth ranges within the water column - like an approach taken by (Arostegui, 2017).
 However, like (Freshwater, 2024) we would like to apply machine learning to generate more fine scale predictions as machine learning methods are well known for being to elucidate complex, non-linear patterns from given datasets.

 Our goal, therefore, is to explore whether a model, whose predictions of depth occupancy can be tailored to specific places and times, can offer meaningful guidance for avoiding Chinook salmon to reduce their incidental capture.
 We will do this by: (1) building a deep learning model to estimate the likelihood of depth-bin use (given presence at that latitude and longitude) based on environmental and temporal covariates, (2) evaluating the model predictions against observed depth occupancy as well as past research, and (3) generating a year's worth of depth occupancy predictions in the GOA so as to illustrate, with a few specific examples, how those predictions can guide the selection of places and times where the likelihood of Chinook occupancy, by depth bin, is minimized.